28 Nov (Trying to be) Plastic Free in The Kitchen

 (Trying to be) More Plastic Free in The Kitchen

 If, like me, you’re trying to be more plastic free in every day decisions, I thought you’d like to see 5 easy ways I cut down on my plastic pollution at home.
 I also talk about this, along with more waste-free, time-saving advice in my new cookbook, EAT GREEN, all about planet-friendly eating.
 Check it out over here.

-Here are my kitchen shelves (after i’ve had a tidy of receipts / spare change / hairbands and poo bags (clean ones obviously and biodegradable, of course).
+Here are my kitchen shelves (after I’ve had a tidy of receipts / spare change / hairbands and dog poo bags (clean ones obviously and biodegradable, of course).

 From chickpeas to quinoa, sea salt to nut butter, flours to lentils, go big.
 You’ll save money on buying in larger quantities and you cut down on packaging.
-I love visiting bulk buy shops, check out this website , enter your post code and it will show you your local bulk buy shop (and we’ll talk again about how much I love them soon).
+I love visiting bulk buy, plastic free supermarkets and shops, check out the zero waste home website, enter your post code and it will show you your local bulk buy shop (and we’ll talk again about how much I love them soon).

 Coconut oil / jam / honey / mustard glass jars, give them a really hot hand wash or dish wash, let them dry completely and use them to store dry goods.
 If you want to treat yourself to some special ones, buy from my old school friend @qasa_qasa who sells on behalf of artisans in Malawi and recycles wine bottles turning them into gorgeous green storage jars.